Immaterial Damage in Insurance: Definition and Coverage

 • Cancellation of a contract following a disaster occurring in a company.

 b.
-Non-consequential Immaterial Damages
+Non-Consequential Immaterial Damages

 • A company suffering financial loss due to a service provider's failure to provide advice.